Skip to content

 CA Directory Structure

-ExfilGuard uses a two-tier CA hierarchy.
-The ca_dir must contain:
+ExfilGuard uses a root CA plus an intermediate CA. ca_dir must contain:

 ca_dir/